-- Girl Scout camps and facilities or WAGGGS World Centers. - National, state, or local campgrounds, many of which offer cabins to rent.
-Try reserveamerica.com. - Hostels.
-HI USA offers Girl Scout ready hostels in the U.S. - Hotels.
-Consider suites and adjoining rooms to enhance supervision.
+- Find a Girl Scout camp you can rent for travel. - Learn about visiting national, state, or local campgrounds, many of which offer cabins to rent.
+Try reserveamerica.com. - Hostels that provide dorm-style space so your group can stay together. - Hotels, and consider suites and adjoining rooms to enhance supervision.
+Avoid motels with doors opening to the outside.

-Airbnb, VRBO and HomeAway.
-These are permitted however because these are privately owned properties, it can be difficult to qualify safety and credibility.
-For these reasons, additional steps for Airbnb, VRBO and HomeAway are required.
+Vacation rentals.
+These are permitted.
+However, because these are privately owned properties, it can be difficult to qualify safety and credibility.
+For these reasons, additional steps for rentals such as Airbnb, VRBO, and HomeAway are required.
 Confirm the following ahead of time:

 - The rental is for exclusive use of the home.
 No other renters will have access to the home during the rental period. - The space has smoke alarms, carbon monoxide detectors, and fire extinguishers (these are noted as amenities on booking sites). - The home and host have substantial, positive visitor reviews.
-Do not book places with negative, few or no reviews.
-Look for super-host status on Airbnb. - The liability insurance from the host covers premises for commercial use, with a minimum of one million dollars General Liability insurance. - Check the host's profile or identity verification.
+Do not book places with negative, few, or no reviews.
+Look for super-host status on Airbnb. - The liability insurance from the host covers premises for commercial use, with a minimum of one million dollars General Liability insurance.

+- Check the host's profile or identity verification.
 You may be asked to do the same, as a renter. - The local host or manager contact info is available for immediate needs.
-Share this information with an in-town contact (a person not on the trip). - Check state laws to see if Airbnb, VRBO and HomeAway are mandated to meet hotel laws and standards so that you know there is an extra layer of protection.
+Share this information with an in-town contact (a person not on the trip). - Check state laws to see if Airbnb, VRBO, and HomeAway are mandated to meet hotel laws and standards so that you know there is an extra layer of protection.